 We moderate writing across the school each term to ensure consistency and to ensure all teachers understand the progression of writing from juniors to seniors.

-We use GLOSS and IKANs to assess Numeracy and triangulate for an Overall Teacher Judgement (OTJ) of your child’s achievement.
+We use GLOSS and IKANs to assess Numeracy and triangulate for an Overall Teacher Judgement (OTJ) of your child’s achievement in math.

-We incorporate rubrics into the assessment of our Inquiry work to make sense of the progress the children are making in integrated studies and to track development in the understanding and living of the school values.
+We incorporate rubrics into the assessment of our classroom inquiry work to make sense of the progress the children are making in integrated studies and to track development in the understanding and living of the school values.

 We assess progress as well as achievement using Hatties(2010) “effect size”.
 This is a measurement of the progress made between one set of assessments and another.
 We want to know that all children are being challenged to learn and effect size allows for this where achievement does not necessarily.
 An oversimplification of this concept is that an effect size of greater than 0.4 means the child is achieving accelerated progress.